kwisatzheadache/flight_coding/README.md

 What started as an exercise to pass the time while in flight over the Atlantic, has begun the construction, from scratch, of a functional Neural Net constructor.

-It is very much a work in progress.
-As of yet, it is in the early phenotyping stage, but I'll update this as that changes.

 I will endeavor to ensure that the simple command ``` Network.create ``` will show off the extent of this project's capacities.
 Please, feel free to fork and pick up wherever I leave off.

+Currently, it is fully functioning as a phenotype generator.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed